proximitybbdo/laravel-cms/readme.md

      $domain = new PublicItem();
      $products = $domain->getAll("PRODUCTS", null, null, 'sort');

-   Feel free to explore the domain to learn more about the different method.
+   Feel free to explore the domain to learn more about the different methods.

    ### Getting data from domain's methods

-   On `$products` you can call different method to get the items defined in the config file.
+   Following methods are available on the PublicItem model.

+   - `->getContent('content_key')` will return the content field with name 'content_key'.
+Once this function is called, all other content will be cached to avoid multiple queries per content field.
+Will return an empty string when the content_key is not found.
+   - `getContentFileUrl('content_key')` Gets the url to a file from a field with name 'content_key'.
+   - `->linksType('type')` will return you an iteratable list of linked items of type 'type'
-   - `->getContent($itemName)` will return one item.
-If $itemName is ommited, it'll return all the keys.
+   - `->linksFirst('type')` will return the first linked item of type 'type'
+   - `->backLinksType('type')` will return you an iteratable list of items of type 'type' that have the current item as a link
+   - `->backLinksFirst('type')` will return the first item of type 'type' that has the current item as a link
-   - `->blocks()` will return you all the block (iterable), on each item in the block you can also call getContent()
+   - `->getBlocksType('type')` will return you all the blocks of type 'type' (iterable), on each block you can also call the above methods.
-   - `->links` will return you the linked item.

    - A lot of others methods are available, see in the model `BBDO\Cms\Models` to see more.